R v Keegstra: Subsequent proceedings

 When the matter returned to the Alberta Court of Appeal, that Court held that based on the original submissions, it would have also allowed Keegstra's appeal on the basis that the trial judge had not allowed Keegstra to challenge jurors for cause based on pre-trial publicity.
 The Court therefore allowed Keegstra's appeal and directed a new trial.
 Keegstra was convicted at the second trial, which resulted in another set of appeals, again ending in the Supreme Court, which affirmed the conviction.

 Aftermath

 Effect on the town of Eckville

 In addition to being a public school teacher, Keegstra was also the mayor of Eckville.
 The town of Eckville was scrutinized by the media due to this case.
 The residents of the town felt that the ongoing trial tarnished their image.
-They were called anti-Semites by the media and received negative attention.
+They were called antisemites by the media and received negative attention.
 Townsfolk of Eckville declared that this was unfair treatment thrust upon the entire town due to the actions of one man.